 You’re going to need a knot to join the sections, and one to make a loop at the butt section so you can easily add a remove your leader from the fly line when you’re out on the water.

 The most common and probably the best knot for joining the section is a blood knot.
 Blood knots are a little tricky to tie at first but become easy once you have practiced them.
 Here is a video of a blood knot for you to learn from.
+Or you can check out our post here on how to tie a blood knot.

 The best knot to create a loop at the butt end for a loop-to-loop connection with your fly line is a perfection loop.